1st farmer lawsuit on deck against Syngenta over China trade

-MINNEAPOLIS (AP) — The first of tens of thousands of U.S. lawsuits is about to go to trial against Swiss agribusiness giant Syngenta over its decision to introduce a genetically engineered corn seed variety to the U.S. market before China had approved it for imports.
+MINNEAPOLIS (AP) — The first of tens of thousands of U.S. lawsuits will go to trial on Monday against Swiss agribusiness giant Syngenta over its decision to introduce a genetically engineered corn seed variety to the U.S. market before China approved it for imports.

-The lawsuits allege that Syngenta’s move wrecked an increasingly important export market for U.S. corn, and that the resulting price drops hurt all producers.
-Court filings show that Syngenta aggressively marketed the seeds even when it knew that Chinese approval was going to be a problem.
+The lawsuits allege Syngenta’s move wrecked an increasingly important export market for U.S. corn and resulted in price drops that hurt all producers.
+Court filings show Syngenta aggressively marketed the seeds even when it knew Chinese approval was going to be a problem.

-Plaintiffs’ experts estimate the economic damage to be about $5 billion, while Syngenta denies its actions caused any losses for farmers.
+Plaintiffs’ experts estimate the economic damage at about $5 billion, though Syngenta denies its actions caused any losses for farmers.

-The first test case goes to trial Monday in state court in Minneapolis.
+Monday’s trial in state court in Minneapolis will mark the first test case.
 The second goes to trial in federal court in Kansas City, Kansas, on June 5.
 The two cases are meant to provide guidance for how the complex web of litigation in state and federal courts could be resolved.

 Most Read Stories